msh-shiplu/comp-7012-spring-demo0129/README.md

   - Priority: 3
   - Status: Not Started
   - Author: Ashok

 - US List of Clients
   - Description: A list of all registered Clients and their descriptions.
   - Dependencies: User login.
   - Estimate: 3
   - Priority: 6
   - Status: Not Started
   - Author: Ashok

 - US List of Clients a Developer Previously worked
   - Description: A list of clients for which a developer previously worked.
   - Dependencies: Client Login.
   - Estimate: 3
   - Priority: 10
   - Status: Not Started
   - Author: Ashok

 - US Assigning a Developer
   - Description: As a client, I need to assign a developer to a project
   - Dependencies: Client Login.
   - Estimate: 1
   - Priority: 10
   - Status: Not Started
   - Author: Alina Zaman

 - US Payment
   - Description: As a client, I should be able to send a payment to the developer
   - Dependencies: Client Login.
   - Estimate: 7
   - Priority: 3
   - Status: Not Started
   - Author: Alina Zaman

 - US Screen Sharing
   - Description: As a developer, I need to share my computer screen with my client so that she can assure that I am working on her project
   - Dependencies: Client Login.
   - Estimate: 1
   - Priority: 10
   - Status: Not Started
   - Author: Alina Zaman

 - US Screen Sharing
   - Description: As a developer, I need to share my computer screen with my client so that she can assure that I am working on her project
   - Dependencies: Client Login.
   - Estimate: 7
   - Priority: 2
   - Status: Not Started
   - Author: Alina Zaman

+- US Developer’s Advertisement
+  -Description: As a developer, I need to advertise my profile to the client so that they can found my profile on the top of the developer list
+  -Dependencies: Developer Login.
+  -Estimate: 1
+  -Priority: 5
+  -Status: Not Started
+  -Author: Alina Zaman